 any hope of conquering the demons awaiting them.

 ♦ ♦ ♦ ♦ ♦

-On large screens, clicking any image will display a larger version.
+On large screens, clicking any image (except book cover images) will display a larger version.
 Click again to close it.
 The left and right

 arrows will cycle through the pictures carousel style.
 Clicking the book icon will open the full, scrollable novelette (15 chapters